kap6006/CMPSC-463-Portfolio-Optimization-Project/README.md

 We are planning on making investment planning software.
 Software for planning things contributes to happiness by helping organize your life and taking away from chaos.
-The software will implement statistical and optimization algorithms to decide how to allocate money to invest into assets.
+The software will implement statistical and graph algorithms to decide how to allocate money to invest into assets.
-The basis of our model is Modern Portfolio Theory(MPT), which is a mathematical model often used by investors to maximize returns and minimize risk or variance.
-We improved this modeling with a metaheuristic technique called Particle Swarm Optimization (PSO) algorithm to solve for a portfolio with minimal risk.
-At the end, the program gives tickers of stocks and a percentage to invest in each of those stocks for an optimal portfolio based on our model.
+A divide and conquer method will be used for the sharpe ratio as a way to compare stocks and their efficacy in a portfolio.
 The analysis will show if stocks are positively or negatively correlated and if there are groups of assets that behave similarly.
 An investor can use the information given to diversify their portfolios and minimize risk of losses by having all eggs in one basket.